Skip to content

 • Don't import other functions or classes used by the standard processor.
 These might change or move in the future.

 • We recommend that you stay as close to the standard processor as possible.
-Completely overwriting a function without calling super() is done on your own risk and might lead to something important missing on the imported conversation.
+Completely overwriting a function without calling super() is done at your own risk and might lead to something important missing on the imported conversation.
 Test your process changes thoroughly.

 Application Configuration